Hugo Bezdek: Coaching career

 After playing as a fullback at the University of Chicago, Bezdek began his football coaching career at the University of Oregon in 1906, but left after a year to become head coach at the University of Arkansas.
 Arkansas' athletic teams were known as the Cardinals until after the 1909 season.
 Near the end of that year, Coach Bezdek called his team "a wild band of Razorback hogs" at an impromptu press conference following his team's victory over LSU.
 The name was a hit with the Arkansas students, and they voted to change the school's mascot from Cardinals to Razorbacks the following school term.
 Razorbacks has been Arkansas' mascot since that time.
-The 1909 team finished 7-0 and were considered the "Champions of the South".
+The 1909 team finished 7–0 and were considered the "Champions of the South".
 After five years at Arkansas, he returned to Oregon for six seasons.

 While coaching in Oregon, Bezdek also served as a scout for Major League Baseball's Pittsburgh Pirates, who hired him as their manager in the middle of the 1917 season.
 He managed the Pirates through 1919, compiling a 166–187 record.

-While managing the Pirates, Bezdek continued his football coaching career, moving from Oregon to Penn State in 1919.
+While managing the Pirates, Bezdek continued his football coaching career, moving from Oregon to Pennsylvania State University in 1919.
 He was head coach there until 1929, amassing a 65–30–11 record that included two undefeated seasons and an appearance in the 1923 Rose Bowl.
 Bezdek was noted for changing the Nittany Lions' style of play.

 Bezdek also served as Penn State's athletic director from 1918 to 1936, was interim basketball coach in 1919, garnering an 11–2 record, and director of the School of Physical Education and Athletics from 1930 to 1937.

 In 1937, Bezdek was hired by the Cleveland Rams as their first head coach after the team joined the National Football League (NFL).
 His career with the Rams was brief, ending three games into the 1938 season with an abysmal 1–13 record.
 Nevertheless, Bezdek holds the distinction of being the only person to have served as both manager of a Major League Baseball team and head coach in the NFL.

 As a college football coach, Bezdek tallied a career record of 127–58–16.
 He was elected to the College Football Hall of Fame in 1954.